The Routing API supports different waypoint types and attributes in order to support different use cases.

 In some use cases, the driver shall not cross the street to reach the destination for delivery or pickup, e.g. for safety reasons.
 Therefore, it is possible to take into account the side of the street of the route location during the route calculation, in order to start or arrive on the same side of the road as the route location.

-In this example, the left route has been calculated using a waypoint without the matchSideOfStreet parameter.
+In this example, the first route has been calculated using a waypoint without the matchSideOfStreet parameter.
 It is allowed to cross the street in order to reach the destination as fast as possible.

 Service time (POST only)